theironcook/Backbone.ModelBinder/README.md

 Unfortunately in the majority of my backbone application I wasn't able to leverage the existing view-model binding libraries due to various limitations.

 I created a new `Backbone.ModelBinder` class that I have leveraged in the majority of a large client side application.
 The ModelBinder class helped me remove a lot of cluttered boilerplate code that existed to synchronize my models and views.
+As my application became more asynchronous, the ModelBinder saves me from a lot of pain by automatically displaying model attributes in the view as they are asynchronously loaded.
-Hopefully you'll find it useful too.
+Hopefully you'll find the ModelBinder useful too.

 The `Backbone.ModelBinder` class: